AmericanMedicalAssociation/ama-style-guide-2/.github/CONTRIBUTING.md

 2. Announce in the relevant Slack channel (#project-styleguide) that you are doing review of the PR.
 3. Checkout the branch.
 4. Review for code quality and test functionality:
     - Functionality: build your local environment.
 Check for expected behavior.
-The developer should have left some instructions for testing; follow these.
+The developer must have left some instructions for testing; follow these.
     - Visual QA: make sure nothing looks terribly broken.
 It's also usually a good idea to check against any style guide patterns linked in the "style guide" section of the PR template if applicable.
 Check responsive behavior.
 (Currently in our process, browser testing will be handled later.)
     - Code quality: follow [SG2 Standards](../docs/standards.md)!
 They're great!
 Individual repos have their own code standards, so be aware of those as well (Style Guide has a /docs folder, for Drupal follow Drupal best practices, etc.)
 5. On your local machine merge `develop` into the branch to preview how the branch will interact with the rest of the code base once merged.
 It's not necessary to push the merge commit.
 Repeat steps 3-4.